Graduate Students

 - Report social security numbers and full legal names as they appear on your social security card.
 Without them, the U.S. Department of Education cannot process your financial aid results.

-- This is found in your financial aid portal under "online applications" and is only required if you want both federal and institutional funding.
+- This is found in your financial aid portal under "online applications" and is only required if you are interested in both federal and institutional funding.

-- Click here to review frequently asked questions about the financial aid portal.
+- Questions?
+Review our frequently asked questions about the financial aid portal.

 Graduate School of Arts & Sciences